Masks? Washing? How to protect against coronavirus

 There's currently no available vaccine or treatment, although China's health ministry believes some HIV drugs may have an effect.

-This means using masks only if you think you're already sick, and have symptoms such as coughing or sneezing, to avoid spreading the virus to others.
+This means using masks only if you think you're already sick, and have symptoms, to avoid spreading the virus to others.

 Whether you chose to wear one or not, your best bet is to practice good general hygiene according to the experts.